Rave-Saber/Rave-Saber-Hardware/README.md

 Everything should be connected, your circuit should resemble the schematics, & your prototyping board should resemble the above layout.

-Place the ATmega168a into the DIP socket at `U2` & connect the Dotstar strip, your Programmer's ISP cable, and the battery.
-Flash the [RaveSaber Firmware][firmware] & disconnect the programmer.
+Place the ATmega168a into the DIP socket at `U2` & connect your Programmer's ISP cable and the battery.
+Flash the [RaveSaber Firmware][firmware] & disconnect the programmer & battery.

+### Saber Blade / Hilt

+The saber blade & hilt construction is very simple - we haven't put together a blade or hilt yet so we just attach our LEDs & protoboard to a piece of wood.
+We used a long 1x2 that we cut down after assembly.
+It's heavy, but you can actually swing it around.

+1. Lay your DotStar strip at the end of your board & secure it with 4-5 zipties.
+Start at the far end, keeping the strip flat as you work towards the center of your wood.
+1. Place the prototyping board below the strip, secure it with zipties at both ends and one in the center.
+1. Flip the board over and place your battery near the board & strip, secure it with 3 zipties.
+1. Connect the LED strip to the 4-pin header on the board and connect your battery to the board's JST connector.

 You should now be able to long-press the button to illumunate the blade then short-press to switch patterns or long-press again to power down the blade.